 The Remuneration Committee and the Board would take into account the corporate objective and performance of the Company to determine the remuneration packages of Directors and Key Senior Management Officers, to ensure that their remuneration packages are sufficiently attractive so as to retain persons of high calibre.
-Terms of Reference of Remuneration Committee is available at www.ralco.net.
+Terms of Reference of Remuneration Committee and the Remuneration Policy and Procedures for Directors and Senior Management are available at www.ralco.net.